wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/viva-connections-extend-with-app-customizers/includes/3-extend-viva-connections-desktop-with-application-customizers.md

 ## Developers define the position of an app customizer

 As a developer, you decide whether the application customizer that you're building should have a UI or not.
-If the application customizer should have a UI, you as a developer decide to which placeholder it's attached.
+If the application customizer should have a UI, you decide to which placeholder it's attached.

 By default, content editors have no control over application customizers.
 Site administrators can choose to enable or disable an application customizer, but they can't control where on the page it's placed.